 The previous Vienna Carroll Live CD was a live recording of an evening celebrating Blues and Roots music at NYC’s iconic Living Room and featured Newman Taylor Baker, Michael O’Brien (Harry Connick Jr., Ruben Blades) on bass, Melanie Dyer and Keith Johnston.

 Her first CD Singin Wid A Sword in Ma Han reprised tunes from her award-winning play of the same name in collaboration with Newman Taylor Baker on spoons, pots and other percussion.

 Vienna's latest musical project in development, “This is Harlem Country,” includes stories that highlight sea shanties and rare spirituals, songs in whose bosom all of American music rests.
 She will continue to work with her stellar string band.

-Other projects: “SHALLOW BROWN,” about Black sailors and the Underground Railroad and featured at the First Langston Hughes Playwright Showcase in Harlem NY, May 2019.
+Other projects: “SHALLOW BROWN,” a musical play about Black sailors and the Underground Railroad and featured at the First Langston Hughes Playwright Showcase in Harlem NY, May 2019.
 “The Hills” an award-winning series about the heroism of a free Black NY community during the Civil War as Resident Artist at the Hudson River Museum, Yonkers, NY.
 The "First NYC Underground Railroad Festival Juneteenth Celebration” held at Brooklyn's Plymouth Church of the Pilgrim, a certified Underground Railroad stop.
 “Singin Wid A Sword In Ma Han,” a musical docudrama about a family escaping slavery (NYC Fringe Festival Audience Favorite Award).